g41797/matryoshka-3tk/README.md

    client 4 ---->  handler 4 ---/
 ```

-The I/O side:
+The I/O side deals with:

+- sockets
+- parsing
+- timeouts
-- deals with sockets, parsing and timeouts
+- and the rest of it
-- is usually handled by a library

 The process side deals with your data: